 Polybutylene Pipe Replacement Specialist

-What is Polybutylene?
-It is a plastic resin used in the manufacture of plastic pipes and fittings from 1978 until 1995.
-During this time polybutylene was installed in up to ten million homes and businesses throughout the United States including Tucson, Vail, Oro Valley, Marana and more!
-The main problem with polybutylene is that it fails suddenly, without warning, and often fails catastrophically, causing your house to be buried in a pool of water leaving you hung out to dry.
+The main problem with polybutylene is that it fails suddenly, without warning and often fails catastrophically, causing your house to be buried in a pool of water leaving you hung out to dry.

-If your home has an older piping system, you may find yourself getting frustrated with constant leaks and repairs that become more frequent as your pipes age.
-If you’re finding yourself on the phone for a Cal’s Plumbing technician more often than you’d like, repiping the problem area may be a more cost-effective solution.
+If your home has an older piping system, you may find yourself getting frustrated with constant leaks and repairs that become more frequent with the age of your pipes.
+If you’re finding yourself on the phone for a Cal’s Plumbing professional more often than you’d like, repiping the problem area may be a more cost-effective solution.

-Particularly in older homes, a problem area within your pipes can put additional strain on the rest of your plumbing system, and repiping the problem area can ease the strain on your system and help to stabilize it moving forward.
+Particularly in older homes, a problem area within your pipes can put additional strain on the rest of your plumbing system.
+Repiping the problem area can ease the strain on your system and help to stabilize it moving forward.

 Repiping is the process of replacing your older, rusty pipes with new ones that will help the pressure and quality of the water in your home.
 Many older Tucson homes were built using galvanized pipes that can corrode after many years or sooner with small slab leaks undetected.

 The size of your home will affect the cost of piping because the larger the home, the more piping that will need to be installed.
-This also includes the amount of sinks, showers, bathtubs, toilets or anything that will need pipes that are in your home.
+This also includes the number of sinks, showers, bathtubs, toilets, or anything that will need pipes that are in your home.
 Having a lot of appliances to set up will raise the pipe installation costs.

-Another factor for the cost of piping is the amount of stories in your home.
-The higher that the plumber needs to work, then the higher the pipe installation costs.
+Another factor for the cost of piping is the number of stories in your home.
+The higher the plumber needs to work, then the higher the pipe installation costs.
 This will affect the labor costs to get piping up in the top parts of your home.